2023–2025 Sundhnúkur eruptions: November 2023 earthquakes

 Around 15:00 UTC on 10 November 2023, a significant wave of seismic activity began approximately 3 km north-east of Grindavík.
-As a result, the civil protection phase was raised from Uncertainty Phase to Alert Phase less than three hours later.
-By 23:00 UTC, the Icelandic Meteorological Office (IMO) observed that the earthquake swarm had extended beneath the town.
-This event resulted from a substantial magmatic intrusion that spanned 15 km and averaged 800 m in depth, during which magma flowed from the chamber beneath Svartsengi.
+As a result, the civil protection phase was raised from Uncertainty Phase to Alert Phase later that afternoon.
+By 23:00 UTC, the Icelandic Meteorological Office (IMO) assessed that a magma intrusion had likely extended beneath the town.
+This event resulted from a substantial magmatic intrusion that spanned 15 km, with its shallowest part less than about 1 km beneath the surface, and was likely fed by magma from a reservoir beneath Svartsengi.
 A state of emergency was declared shortly thereafter, and the evacuation of Grindavík commenced.
 The largest of the earthquakes to date reached magnitude 5.3 on 10 November 2023.
 By this time, over 22,000 earthquakes had been recorded since the beginning of the swarm in October 2023.
 The Icelandic Meteorological Office (IMO) predicted that an eruption was likely, stating that "it will take several days (rather than hours) for magma to reach the surface".
 The greatest extent of the magma intrusion was inferred to be around the Sundhnúksgígar crater chain, approximately 3.5 km north of Grindavík.
-A DOAS spectrometer on Húsafell /is/ detected the presence of sulfur dioxide (SO_{2}) in the atmosphere on 14 November, indicating that magma was only a few hundred metres (a couple of thousand feet) under the surface.
+A DOAS spectrometer on Húsafell /is/ detected the presence of sulfur dioxide (SO_{2}) in the atmosphere on 13–14 November, indicating that magma was several hundred metres (a few thousand feet) below the surface.
 Although the number of earthquakes decreased somewhat since 10 November, the IMO was still recording between 700 and 1,000 earthquakes daily by 14 November.

 Ground deformation sensors at Festarfjall /is/ and the Svartsengi area recorded that the ground had moved apart by 120 cm.
 Satellite measurements recorded the subsidence depth of about 1 m over a swathe of land approximately 5 km long and 2 km wide (5 by 2 km), extending from the Sundhnúksgígar craters to the western side of Grindavík.
 The creation of this graben-like formation on 10 November has enabled scientists to estimate the volume of the magmatic intrusion, which formed in a remarkably short period of six hours, as approximately 70 e6m3.
 Further analysis revealed that about 7000 m3/s flowed into this magma intrusion, providing valuable insights into the dynamics of volcanic processes and the scale of subsurface magma movement.
 It was estimated that the subsidence continued at a daily rate of about 4 cm in the week following the disaster.
-A large crack opened up through the town, which old maps indicate is a reactivation of an existing fault.
+A large crack opened up through the town, which old maps indicated was a reactivation of an existing fault.
 Scientists at the University of Iceland believe that the fault was created by the last Sundhnúksgígar eruption over 2,000 years ago.